nath1295/LLMFlex/docs/markdown/llmplus/Tools/web_search_tool.md

         name (str, optional): Name of the tool.
 Defaults to 'web_search'. description (str, optional): Description of the tool.
 Defaults to WEB_SEARCH_TOOL_DESCRIPTION. search_engine (Literal[&#39;duckduckgo&#39;], optional): Name of the search engine of the tool.
 Defaults to 'duckduckgo'.
+        verbose: Whether to print logs while running the tool.
+Defaults to True.

     ### Ancestors (in MRO)